Introduction to CSS Visibility

 1. Hidden Value for Visibility Property:

 It hides the element from the webpage.
-Though it hides the element from view the element still continues to occupy space on the webpage depending on its height and width.
+Though it hides the element from view, it still occupies space on the webpage, depending on its height and width.
 Let’s understand this behavior with the below example:

 Example